Patient Care

 We want your first visit to our center to be as pleasant and simple as possible.
-Here is some guidance on how you can prepare for your first appointment:
+Here is some guidance on how you can prepare for your first appointment, and what to expect during follow-up visits.

-1. Our specialist will then review the form and discuss your memory, physical and social changes
+• Our specialist will review your completed patient form and discuss your memory, physical and social changes.

-2. They will then discuss your personal and family medical history
+• They will then discuss your personal and family medical history.

-3. You will receive a physical and neurological examination
+• You will receive a physical and neurological examination.

 We accept all insurance plans and receive funding to help provide affordable care.
 If you have any questions, please contact the center at 212-305-2316.